 A native Pennsylvanian, Judy came to Chambersburg in 1959 to attend Wilson College, where she met her husband, Richard.
 Following graduation in 1963 Judy began teaching at Grandview Elementary School in Greenvillage PA, and received her M.Ed. degree from Shippensburg U in 1967.
 She retired from a most rewarding 45-year teaching/school librarian career in 2008.
 Judy and Dick lived away from Chambersburg 1972-2012, returning “Home” to Central Presbyterian, Wilson, family and friends after 40 years.
 Now happy residents of Penn National, Judy declares that yes, you can go back home again!

 Her list of activities includes being a Totem Pole Playhouse board member, a Central Presbyterian ordained Elder, and a Grove Family Library member.
-A proud Wilson College Alumna, she is on the Board of Trustees**, is a member of the college’s Magazine Advisory Board, and lends supports to the Wilson College choir and a Capella group, “The Diversitones,” a hangover from when she was a Wilson “Ten Tone” in the 60’s.
+A proud Wilson College Alumna, she is on the Board of Trustee, is a member of the college’s Magazine Advisory Board, and lends supports to the Wilson College choir and a Capella group, “The Diversitones,” a hangover from when she was a Wilson “Ten Tone” in the 60’s.
 Her passion for theater and music have remained strong; she and Dick are loyal season subscribers to TPP, returning numerous times during those 40 years away, to attend TP productions with family and friends, keeping up a tradition that goes back to the days of the Stapleton-Putch dynasty.
-And saving the best for last, they are the parents of 2 sons and grandparents of three great kids! (**actually that induction is coming up in September, but have been duly elected!)
+And saving the best for last, they are the parents of 2 sons and grandparents of three great kids!

 Scott is married to Susan, who he met at Millsaps College while majoring in sociology.
 He has two teenage daughters, Becca and Gail and some pets too.
 Scott enjoys cooking, camping, and canoeing in his free time.